River Derwent, North East England

-The River Derwent is a river which flows between the historic county boundaries of Durham and Northumberland in the north east of England.
-It broadens into the Derwent Reservoir, west of Consett.
+The River Derwent is a river which flows between the historic county boundaries of Durham and Northumberland, and in the ceremonial county of Tyne and Wear, in North East England.
+It then enters the Derwent Reservoir near Edmundbyers, west of Consett.
+The River Derwent then flows through the Derwent Gorge, past Allensford, Shotley Bridge, Blackhall Mill, Rowlands Gill, Gibside estate and the Nine Arches Viaduct near Derwenthaugh Country Park.
 The Derwent is a tributary of the River Tyne, which it joins at Derwenthaugh near Gateshead.